vlunaklick/weather_app/README.md

 ## My Profile

-> In my profile you can see route to convert into a fullstack web developer.
+> In my profile you can see my route to convert into a fullstack web developer.

 ## Show your support